Zaha Hadid: Riverside Museum, Glasgow, Scotland, United Kingdom (2004–2011)

+CMA CGM Tower, Marseille, France (2006–2011)

+Hadid's first built tower, the CMA CGM Headquarters in Marseille, France, is most immediately notable for its dual vertical form.
+According to Zaha Hadid Architects, "The curving profiles on the exterior facades work with the central core of the building, bringing a rigid frame and a sense of movement to this completely new typology of tower."
+The 94,000-square metre building, which resembles a ship's prow, is the highest in the town at 147 m and has a capacity of 2700 desks, an 800-seat company restaurant, a 190-seat auditorium, a maritime museum, a fitness room and training rooms.

-London Olympics Aquatics Centre (2005–2011)
+London Olympics Aquatics Centre, London, United Kingdom (2005–2011)

 Hadid described her Aquatics Centre for the 2012 Summer Olympics in London as "inspired by the fluid geometry of water in movement".
 The building covers three swimming pools, and seats 17,500 spectators at the two main pools.
 The roof, made of steel and aluminium and covered with wood on the inside, rests on just three supports; it is in the form of a parabolic arch that dips in the centre, with the two pools at either end.
 The seats are placed in bays beside the curving and outward-leaning walls of glass.
 At £269 million, the complex cost three times the original estimate, owing principally to the complexity of the roof.
 This was the subject of much comment when it was constructed, and it was the first 2012 Olympic building begun but the last to be finished.
 It was praised by architecture critics.
 Rowan Moore of The Guardian said that the roof "floats and undulates" and called the centre "the Olympics' most majestic space".